Visiting Professor and Research Affiliate

 Value for Money

 The previous analysis tried to offer an explanation on current publishing structures and to base them on actual numbers: is it possible to quantify the value of what has been produced by LEA or any other humanities’ publication?
-Using a monetary scale the maths are rather easy, although this measuring system is rather limited since it does not take into account the actual work that went into overall developing and structuring the publications or the networking efforts (with real financial costs) that were made in order to ensure the realization and cultivation of partnerships and collaborations.
+The maths of a monetary scale are rather simple, although this measuring system is rather limited since it does not take into account the actual work that went into overall developing and structuring the publications or the networking efforts (with real financial costs) that were made in order to ensure the realization and cultivation of partnerships and collaborations.

 These amounts of extra work and extra costs were shouldered by institutions who were able to see and understand the importance of keeping and developing an open access journal as a platform for the contemporary arts outside the remits of traditional contemporary corporate art and aesthetics.

-These institutions are far and few in between and exist in a situation of financial security or social commitment that goes beyond the transactional nature of educational services and academic corporate frameworks.
+These institutions are few and far between, and they exist in a situation of financial security or social commitment that goes beyond the transactional nature of educational services and academic corporate frameworks.
 Here I have to thank three people in particular: Professor Mehmet Bac, the former Dean of the Faculty of Art and Social Sciences at Sabanci University, Haluk Bal, the General Secretary at Sabanci University, and a colleague Professor Elif Ayter.
 They believed and supported the LEA project with deeds and not just with words, ensuring during my tenure at Sabanci University that the publication would raise its international profile.

-It is for this reason that acknowledgments, as a result of dialogue and understanding, become important as well as is fundamental the ability to constructively relate to the people that make possible these ‘alternative’ interstitial spaces within which it is possible to appear, be noticed, or network.
+It is for this reason that acknowledgments, as a result of dialogue and understanding, become important.
+Moreover, it is fundamental to be able to constructively relate to the people that make these ‘alternative’ interstitial spaces possible, within which one may appear, be noticed, network, or exist.

 Consequences: Intended and Unintended

-The first is that this new approach should speed up the publication process by ensuring that the articles that are submitted do conform to the in-house style and require little editing of grammar.
-The editors in this way should be able to concentrate on the structure of the submission and provide conceptual editorial advice and not engage in a rewrite to ensure proper grammar and conformity to the in-house style (the Chicago Manual of Style for notes and bibliography).
-The more work an article requires the more the cost will be for the author.
+The first is that this new approach should speed up the publication process by ensuring that the articles that are submitted conform to the in-house style and require little editing of grammar.
+The editors should thus be able to concentrate on the structure of the submission and provide conceptual editorial advice and not engage in a rewrite to ensure proper grammar and conformity to the in-house style (the Chicago Manual of Style for notes and bibliography).
+The more work an article requires, the more the cost will be for the author.
 It is a disincentive to bad writing.
-This monetary ‘structure’ together with the immediate publishing of the article should a) avoid sloppy writing and b) ensure the visibility and transformation of an article evidencing the amount of work that goes in each single one of LEA’s articles and essays.
+This monetary ‘structure’ together with the immediate publishing of the article should: a) avoid sloppy writing, and b) ensure the visibility and transformation of an article evidencing the amount of work that goes in each single one of LEA’s articles and essays.

-The second consequence is that editors and reviewers will engage more willingly with LEA since their work will be financially rewarded.
+The second consequence is that editors and reviewers will engage more willingly with LEA since their work will be financially rewarded or at least know that under this editorship they are not abused.
 This should allow for a prioritization of LEA’s material over that of concurring publications.
-Also, the level of engagement of the editors should be qualitatively better since, eliminated the frameworks of exploitation, their work will receive the financial recognition and consideration that is actually necessary.
-Also, each article will have the assigned reviewers listed publically (exception made for the blind reviewers) showcasing the work of reviewers who in the current academic system donate their time for free and are literally invisible.
+Also, the level of engagement of the editors should be qualitatively better since, after eliminating the frameworks of exploitation, their work will receive the financial recognition and consideration that is actually necessary and they will be bound to dedicate the necessary time to achieve the necessary quality for editing or reviewing.
+Also, each article will have the assigned reviewers listed publicly (exception made for the blind reviewers) showcasing the work of reviewers who in the current academic system donate their time for free and are literally invisible.

 The third consequence, and perhaps the most important one, is that no one will feel used and abused either via the contractual or the volunteer framework.
 This should allow for a customer-based relationship whenever the people who work on articles/essays are paid for or a volunteer-based relationship in which the exchange of time and labor replaces money for the realization of a project in which everyone is invested.
 In the latter case, the project has to solicit the interest of the editors and the reviewers who have to be willing to donate their time and efforts in collaboration with the authors to the realization of the article/essay.